zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-appdomaincreationstarted-method.md

 ## <a name="parameters"></a>Parameter
  `appDomainId`
- [in] Gibt die Domäne, die erstellt wird.
+ [in] Identifies the domain which is being created.

 ## <a name="remarks"></a>Hinweise
- Die ID ist ungültig für jede informationsanforderung, bis die [ICorProfilerCallback:: AppDomainCreationFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-appdomaincreationfinished-method.md) Methode wird aufgerufen.
+ The ID is not valid for any information request until the [ICorProfilerCallback::AppDomainCreationFinished](../../../../docs/framework/unmanaged-api/profiling/icorprofilercallback-appdomaincreationfinished-method.md) method is called.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h